lovrot/misc-examples-pam50/README.md

 Instructions
 ------------

-Make sure the packages listed in config/global.cdf are installed.
+Make sure the packages listed in config/global.cdf and their dependencies are installed.
 The package survplot can found at http://www.cbs.dtu.dk/~eklund/survplot/.
 Furthermore, the packages ProjectTemplate, rmarkdown, knitr, gplot, RColorBrewer, cowplot, breastCancerMAINZ and genefu are also needed.

 Then